saitama1899/grape_api_guide/README.md

 # Basic usage and example of making an API with Grape

-The point of this project is to learn how to use grape, define its tools, and as documentation for anyone who wants to understand how the core of the [main project](https://github.com/assimovt/badigeeks-api) will work.
+The point of this project is to learn how to use [Grape](https://github.com/ruby-grape/), define and work with the related tools, and as documentation for anyone who wants to understand how the core of the [main project](https://github.com/assimovt/badigeeks-api) will work.
+This guide is also mentioning how to work with models and RSpec, and will serve as a reminder of good practices and steps to follow.

 Good practices that I'll recommend following this project and any project:
 - Always write first the (failure) tests.